 This is often the most significant factor.
 Larger and more intricate structures require more time on-site for data capture and more intensive office time for processing and drawing production.

-- Larger Buildings: Naturally require more time for survey and processing.
+- Larger Buildings: Naturally require more time on-site for data capture and more office time for processing and drawing production.

-- Internal vs. External: Surveys covering both will naturally cost more than those focusing solely on one.
+- Internal vs. External: A survey requiring both internal and external coverage will be more extensive than one focusing solely on one aspect.

 Typical Cost Per Square Meter (m²):